-The PSAT serves as practice for students who will take the SAT Reasoning Test as part of the college admission process.
-Students who take the PSAT in 11th grade will qualify for the National Merit Scholarship / National Achievement Scholarship competition based on their test performance.
-PSAT scores may also qualify students to participate in other scholarship programs.
+The PSAT serves as practice for students who will take the SAT as part of the college admission process.
+For the last several years the DOE has offered the PSAT10 free of charge to all students in the tenth grade cohort in March.
+NYCPS does not offer the PSAT to 11th graders.
+Students wishing to take the PSAT in 11th grade would need to locate a site offering the exam.
 PSAT scores are one factor in determining which students are eligible to take College Now courses.

-The College Board provides PSAT test-takers with a comprehensive score report that contains valuable information for students preparing for the SAT Reasoning Test.
-Score reports are returned to students in mid-December of each year.
-The guidance counselors will assist students in analyzing their score reports and identifying the areas and skills for which further preparation is required.
+The College Board provides PSAT 10 test-takers with a comprehensive score report that contains valuable information for students preparing for the SAT.
+Guidance counselors will assist students in analyzing their score reports and identifying the areas and skills for which further preparation is required.
 Students should also sign up for Khan Academy to receive personalized assistance.